 "I'm quite content to be a painter of pictures.
 For me, painting is a synthesis that considers the myriad aspects of human awareness expressed in visual form.
 It melds together philosophy, physics, sociology, emotion, mysticism, and eroticism with craftsmanship.
 I like to tweak the colors to tease the eye with a sense of light and expressed energy.
 I consider my work "conceptual realism".

 Born in Dallas, Texas, David Potwin is the oldest of three children.
 Potwin first put brush to canvas at 8 years old.
 As a young boy, Potwin's family would summer vacation in Taos, New Mexico.
 "During our vacation in 1965, I met my first true mentor, Taos artist Eric Gibberd.
 Eric was a fine impressionist artist who took a strong interest in me.
-Eric remained a vibrant and reverent influence in my life until his death" says Potwin.
+Eric remained a vibrant and reverent influence in my life until his death in 1972" says Potwin.